public-fta/pfta/MATHS.md

 (logical AND or logical OR) to the expressions for the gate's inputs.

-In this document we use electrical engineering notation, where logical AND is denoted by by multiplication, and logical OR by addition.
+In this document we use electrical engineering notation, where logical AND is denoted by multiplication, and logical OR by addition.

 For the top gate (or, more generally, any gate), we reduce its Boolean expression to a sum of products